-Don’t let old oil damage your engine or decrease the efficiency of your Honda CR-V. Learn the basic oil change steps to keep your vehicle maintained.
+Don’t let old oil damage your engine or decrease the efficiency of your Honda CR-V, especially if you’re debating to yourself about “whether it’s time to sell my Honda“.
+Learn the basic oil change steps to keep your vehicle maintained.
 Use a free VIN lookup tool to pick up the right oil and oil filter before you get ready for this maintenance project.

 Prepare Your Work Area